Sovereign MCP Gateway Back to Platform →

 Independently Verifiable.

 Connect your agent.
 Submit governance.
 Watch it gate, sign, execute, and anchor.
-Sixteen tools.
+222 tools spanning the full REST surface and the Autonomous SOC.
 One governance layer.
 One transparency log.